-LUSAKA – MiSA Zambia has welcomed the pronouncement by the government to enact a law that will grant the Independent Broadcasting Authority (IBA) legal mandate to regulate Zambia National Broadcasting Cooperation (ZNBC).
+LUSAKA – MISA Zambia has welcomed the pronouncement by the government to enact a law that will grant the Independent Broadcasting Authority (IBA) legal mandate to regulate Zambia National Broadcasting Cooperation (ZNBC).

-The pronouncement by Ministry of Information and Broadcasting Permanent Secretary Chanda Kasolo is a step into levelling the broadcast playing field especially that the IBA will now be able to scrutinize the national broadcaster and this will greatly assist in transforming ZNBC into a true public service broadcaster that serves the interests of all Zambians.
+The pronouncement by Ministry of Information and Broadcasting Permanent Secretary Chanda Kasolo is a step into levelling the broadcast playing field especially that the IBA will now be able to scrutinise the national broadcaster and this will greatly assist in transforming ZNBC into a true public service broadcaster that serves the interests of all Zambians.

 The IBA in its current state has very little legal capacity to regulate ZNBC except for the private broadcasting media houses.

-While the move to enhance IBA legal mandate over ZNBC is a welcome move, MiSA Zambia is concerned with government’s continued interest in enacting laws to regulate media ethics in the country.
+While the move to enhance IBA legal mandate over ZNBC is a welcome move, MISA Zambia is concerned with government’s continued interest in enacting laws to regulate media ethics in the country.

-As MiSA Zambia we believe a non-statutory self-regulation mechanism is the best regulation for the media compared to statutory regulation.
+As MISA Zambia we believe a non-statutory self-regulation mechanism is the best regulation for the media compared to statutory regulation.

 The media should be given leverage to formulate its own regulatory system so as to allow it carry out its duties without fear or intimidation taking into account its position in society as the fourth estate.